DigitalHolography/DopplerView/README.md

-# HoloSegment
+# DopplerView

-Modular artery/vein segmentation pipeline for Doppler holography retinal imaging.

-HoloSegment processes Doppler hologram data acquired with **Holodoppler systems** and performs deterministic, reproducible artery/vein segmentation using a DAG-based pipeline and a configurable model registry.
+DopplerView is a deep-learning tool for image enhancement, vascular segmentation, and topology inference that processes HoloDoppler results into vascular maps and analysis-ready inputs for EyeFlow, using a DAG-based pipeline and a configurable model registry.

 The project provides: